Written by

 Bradley considers for a few more moments, then takes a proper pen out of his suit jacket because he's not about to use the fifty-cent piece of crap Mike gave him.
 He scribbles his signature on the contract.

 Okay, why not?
-It's only $2,500.
+It's only twenty-five hundred.
 I'll have my assistant wire you the down payment.

 Good.